CodyFreeman/placeholdy-extension/readme.md

 This extension plans to intercept requests to [placeholdy.com](https://placeholdy.com) and generates a response locally.

 **NB!
-DISCONTINUED:** This project is discontinued due to difficulty in finding a cross browser way to intercept requests and server a locally generated response.
+DISCONTINUED:** This project is discontinued due to difficulty in finding a cross browser way to intercept requests and serve a locally generated response while maintaining the request/response cycle.
 I believe the best bet would be hijacking `XMLHttpRequest` and everything related.
 However the project fails the effort/reward ratio I'm comfortable with for freeware.
-If interested, this show the issue fairly well: [chrome bug issue](https://bugs.chromium.org/p/chromium/issues/detail?id=104058)
+If interested, this show the issue fairly well: [chrome bug issue](https://bugs.chromium.org/p/chromium/issues/detail?id=104058).

 To get an overview of the project concept, please see [the design document for the MVP](./docs/design-document.md)